Venues

 Another venue for all the contemporary indie bands, although in the

-early and catch them having dinner inside that tasty Asian takeaway
+there early and catch them having dinner inside that tasty Asian takeaway

 restaurant right next door.